BLCK-B/MusicReleaseTracker/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Check that this issue or similar does not already exist.
+Check that this issue or similar does not already exist. environment / OS

-What is your environment / OS?
+MRT version

 Describe your issue and steps to reproduce or a screenshot.